 However, if you need a different format then there are lots of PowerPoint plug-ins available, including Articulate Presenter and iSpring Converter, which let you export your slides as HTML5 and have SCORM compliant capabilities as well.
 By using one of these dedicated plug-ins, you can keep all the functionality and animations that you’ve created in PowerPoint but you get the added bonuses of being able to track completion in an LMS and uploading your HTML5 content into a wider variety of hosting platforms.

 That’s it for this part of the series!
-We’ll be tackling more complex authentic assessments in the next two posts but you can revisit Part 1 of the series right now:
+We’ll be tackling more complex authentic assessments in the next two posts or you can revisit Part 1 of the series for the basics:Leave a comment

 In this series we are taking you on a journey through the theory behind effective eLearning assessments and practical tips for building assessments it in three different authoring tools: Microsoft PowerPoint, Articulate Rise, and Articulate Storyline.
 In this post, we lay the instructional design foundations.